umbraco/UmbracoDocs/UmbracoNetCoreUpdates.md

 Please feel free to submit a Pull Request by using the **Edit this page** button at the top of this article.
 :::

-In this article you will find detailed instructions on [how to try out and test the current beta version of Umbraco on .NET 5](#umbraco-9-net-5-release-candidate).
+In this article you will find detailed instructions on [how to try out and test the current release candidate version of Umbraco on .NET 5](#umbraco-9-net-5-release-candidate).
 You will also find a list of relevant links to official as well as unofficial resources on the upcoming release.

 ## Umbraco 9 Documentation